-If you redeem units, the trustee will generally send you a payment for units no later than seven days after it receives all necessary documentation (this will usually only take three business days for redemptions prior to September 5, 2017 and two business days thereafter).
+If you redeem units, the trustee will generally send you a payment for units no later than seven days after it receives all necessary documentation (this will usually only take two business days).
 The only time the trustee can delay your payment is if the New York Stock Exchange is closed (other than weekends or holidays), the Securities and Exchange Commission determines that trading on that exchange is restricted or an emergency exists making sale or evaluation of the securities not reasonably practicable, and for any other period that the Securities and Exchange Commission permits.

 You can request an in-kind distribution of the securities underlying units if you tender at least 2,500 units for redemption (or such other amount as required by your financial professional's firm).
 This option is generally available only for securities traded and held in the United States.
 The trustee will make any in-kind distribution of securities by distributing applicable securities in book entry form to the account of your financial professional at The Depository Trust Company.
 You will receive whole shares of the applicable securities and cash equal to any fractional shares or securities not distributed in-kind.
-You may not request this option in the last 30 days of the trust's life.
+You may not request this option in the last 30 days of your trust's life.
 This option may be discontinued upon 60 days notice.